openshift/ansible-service-broker/docs/service-bundle.md

 * cluster: the type of cluster on which the service bundle is being run (currently either ‘openshift’ or ‘kubernetes’).
-* _apb_plan_id: the name of a “plan”, as defined through the OSB API, that is available on the service class.
+* _apb_plan_id: the name of a “plan”, as defined by the OSB API, that is available on the service class.
 * _apb_service_class_id: the “service_id”, as defined through the OSB API, that is being used for the current action.